kshoker12/CompassApp/README.md

 <div style="display: flex; align-items: flex-start; gap: 20px;" align = "left">
     <p>
-  The Todo List section allows me to systematically get difficult tasks done by breaking it down into sub-tasks, which I finish one hour at a time.
-The app tracks how many hours I spent on a daily, weekly, and monthly basis.
+  The Todo List section allows me to systematically get difficult tasks done by adding them to my Todo List and breaking it down into manageable sub-tasks, which I finish one hour at a time.
+The app tracks how many hours I spend on completing tasks on a daily, weekly, and monthly basis.
 Whenever I finish an hour of work, the app logs the hour and also tracks which responsibility the task was for, such as Training, Career, or a University Course.
+This allows me to effectively manage and allocate my time and maximize my efficiency.
 I can add tasks to the Todo List by selecting subtasks from my responsibilities.
 The demo below illustrates how the Todo List component works.
   </p>

 [Click for Demo](https://kshoker12.github.io/CompassApp/images/demos/tododemo.mp4)